codeforpublic/disclosure-policy/README.md

 **How to report a security vulnerability?**
-If you believe you’ve found a security vulnerability in one of our products or platforms please send it to us by emailing security@[COMPANY].
+If you believe you’ve found a security vulnerability in one of our products or platforms please send it to us by emailing 2600thailand@gmail.com | https://www.facebook.com/CodeForPublic/.
 Please include the following details with your report:

 * Description of the location and potential impact of the vulnerability;
 * A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and